npalladium/server-seer/README.md

 ## Using

 ### Install

+#### Using the built version

+Check, if the built version exists in the `build` folder.
+Grab the correct one for your architecture.

+You will need the `configuration.json` and `commands.json` files in the same directory for the application to start.
+The sqlite database should be created automatically.

+#### Building it yourself

 To use the application, you will need to build it.
 To build it you just need to [install Go](https://golang.org/doc/install).
 Once you have Go, just run